My Weekly Grind

 2. Knowledge of the Most Played EDH Cards by Color

-EDH is a popular format with a very large card pool.
+EDH is a popular format with a huge card pool.
 EDHREC has top played card lists by color, artifact, and land.
-I recommend grabbing guild signets, tri-color lands, and strong blue cards as a starting point.
-You should also familiarize yourself with the list of top commanders.
+I recommend grabbing guild signets, tri-color lands, and blue cards as a starting point.
+It would help if you also familiarize yourself with the list of top commanders.
 This list will help you focus on gold cards that share multiple colors.
 Currently, I have found Gruul (red and green) as the least popular color combination.

 3. Reference a Buylist or MTG Dawnglare When Picking Bulk

-It is very helpful to pull up a vendor buylist or MTG Dawnglare when picking through bulk.
-I like to sort prices by MTG set on vendor buylists.
-This helps me focus on cards that are worth enough money to sell.
+It is beneficial to pull up a vendor buylist or MTG Dawnglare when picking through bulk.
+I like to sort prices by MTG set on vendor buylists to see what cards are worth money.
 I try to take cards that will generate $0.08 or higher in-store credit.
 Otherwise, I believe the return is not worth the time and effort after shipping costs.
-Also, I use MTG Dawnglare to quickly see a list of valuable cards by set.
-If I come across a set with no commons and uncommon worth over $1.00, I will skip it entirely.
+Also, I use MTG Dawnglare to see a list of valuable cards by set quickly.
+If I come across an MTG set with no commons and uncommon worth over $1.00, I will skip it entirely.
 For example, Theros only has Burnished Hart and Grey Merchant of Asphodel that I would consider pulling.
-Instead of spending time going through a box of Theros, I will just skip it and move on to another set.
-I use this strategy for sets that have valuable cards in one color.
-Avacyn Restored has one chase uncommon called Blood Artist.
+Instead of spending time going through a box of Theros, I will skip it and move on to another set.
+I use this strategy for MTG sets that have valuable cards in one color.
+Avacyn Restored has one valuable uncommon called Blood Artist.
 If I come across this set, I will only look at the black cards.

 4. Focus on Uncommon Rarity Symbols